The Prelude

 “See?
 This is what I mean.”

-His throat burned whenever he breathed through his mouth, while his ribs hurt when he inhaled too deeply.
-His shoulder reminded him of the wall, and his hands still trembled.
+Cool air rushed in, wet with soil and grass.
+The lantern light spilled onto uneven ground.
+A fat toad with bumpy, dark skin sat near the threshold.
+It looked at him without moving, its body heavy on the damp ground.
+It croaked once, low and slow, then went still.
+He stepped around it and kept walking.
+The ground rose and dipped under him.
+Roots lifted the dirt into ridges.
+Moss softened some patches, slick with moisture, and wet leaves stuck to his socks.
+The air smelled alive—crushed greenery, cold water, and bark.
+Wind moved through branches, brushing against his face.
+When he walked too fast, a branch snagged his sleeve and tugged him back.
+His throat burned when he breathed through his mouth.
+His ribs hurt when he inhaled too deeply.
+His shoulder reminded him of the wall.
+His hands still trembled.
 When his foot landed wrong on a stone, pain shot up his ankle, but when he adjusted, stepping onto softer soil, the pain eased.
-The ground was springy in some places and firm in others, while the wind cooled the sweat on his skin.
+The ground was springy in some places and firm in others.
+The wind cooled the sweat on his skin.
 The smell of damp soil filled his nose.
+As he slowed, the path opened ahead of him.

 Mutable